roku674/landbruget.dk/backend/pipelines/bmd_scraper/README.md

 - **Schedule**: Monthly runs on the 1st at 2 AM UTC (`cron: '0 2 1 * *'`)
 - **Manual Triggering**: Can be triggered manually with environment selection
 - **Environment Support**:
-  - In production mode, uploads data to GCS
+  - In production mode, uploads data to GCS and installs production dependencies
   - In development mode, saves artifacts in GitHub Actions
 - **GCP Authentication**: Automatically handles authentication for GCS in production mode
 - **Notifications**: Can be configured to notify via Slack, email, etc. on success/failure